wickerbox/KiFisher/README.md

 # KiFisher
 Automating project documentation for KiCad

+This project is not yet live!

-### Instructions
+### Usage

 1. Install KiCad 4.0 or newer.

 1. Clone this repository.

-1. Run the setup.py, which will update your template information and install the other modules.
-Prompt to ask if you want to use wickerlib.
+1. `python2 setup.py` prompts for your company info, the template and library paths, and to install the other dependency modules.
+It will ask if you want to use wickerlib.

 1. `kf -n newboard` creates a new project.